jeffreykegler/hoonlint/misc/whitespace.md

 * Meta-comments may be inserted anywhere in either the pre-part or the inter-part.

-* Comments which do not obey the above rules are
+* Comments that do not obey the above rules are
 **bad comments**.
-A **good comment** is any comment which is not a bad comment.
+A **good comment** is any comment that is not a bad comment.

 * A comment is not regarded as a meta-comment if it can be parsed as structural comment.